imsatoshi/GeneTrader/README.md

 1. The script loads configuration settings from a JSON file.
 2. It generates a dynamic strategy template and extracts parameters.
 3. If requested, it downloads historical data for backtesting.
-4. The genetic algorithm creates an initial population of trading strategies.
+4. The genetic algorithm creates an initial population of trading strategies or loads the latest checkpoint if resuming.
 5. For each generation:
    - Strategies are evaluated in parallel using backtesting.
    - The best strategies are selected for the next generation.
    - Crossover and mutation operations are applied to create new strategies.
    - The best individual from each generation is saved.
+   - A checkpoint is saved at regular intervals.
 6. After all generations, the overall best strategy is reported.

+## Checkpointing

+The algorithm saves checkpoints at regular intervals (configurable in the settings).
+These checkpoints allow you to resume the optimization process from where it left off in case of interruption.
+Use the `--resume` option to start from the latest checkpoint.

 ## Contributing